brooksjbr/acts_as_seo_friendly/README.md

 ### DESCRIPTION:

-ActsAsSEOFriendly will convert a string into a dash limited unique id for a piece of content.
-This is useful for creating SEO friendly ids for user generated content such as blogs and forums based off post titles.
+ActsAsSEOFriendly will convert a string into a dash limited unique id from a piece of content.
+This is useful for creating SEO friendly ids for user generated content such as blogs or forums based off post titles.
 All special characters will be striped from the string leaving an alphanumeric id.
 A digit will be appended to the end of the id in the event a string already exists to ensure uniqueness.
 This value will be incremented 1 for each subsequent identical string that's created.